reactjs/react.dev/beta/src/content/apis/react/Children.md

 <Gotcha>

-As explained earlier, there is no way to get the rendered output of an inner component when manipulating `children`.
+As mentioned earlier, there is no way to get the rendered output of an inner component when manipulating `children`.
 This is why [it's usually better to use one of the alternative solutions.](#alternatives)

 </Gotcha>